tiwarylab/amino/README.md

 # AMINO - Automatic Mutual Information Noise Omission
 An algorithm that reduces a large dictionary of order parameters to a smaller set of order parameters by screening for redundancy using a mutual information based distance metric.
 [Here](https://www.biorxiv.org/content/biorxiv/early/2019/08/24/745968.full.pdf) is a link to the biorxiv paper.

 Overviews of each of the subdirectories in this repository are provided below.
-For detailed descriptions of the files within the subdirectories, refer to the README's in each subdirectory.
+For detailed descriptions of the files within the subdirectories, refer to the README's within each subdirectory.

 ## ModelSystems